uwnlp/nlp-corpora/README.md

 For any bugs or questions, please open a GitHub issue on this repository (top of the webpage).

-To help contribute to this project, please check out the backend repository at https://github.com/mbforbes/nlp-corpora-backend and open issues or pull requests there.
+To help contribute to this project, please check out the [backend repository](https://github.com/mbforbes/nlp-corpora-backend) and open issues or pull requests there.

 ## Maintainers